-For preserves, author Judith Jones leaves the gooseberries in her refrigerator for about ten days.
-They develop a light pink blush that makes for a prettier-colored jam.
+When making these preserves leave the gooseberries in the refrigerator for about ten days, they develop a light pink blush that makes for a prettier-colored jam.